-About the College of Liberal Arts
+About the College of Liberal Arts and Sciences

 The Cornerstone of the University

-The College of Liberal Arts traces its origins to the beginnings of Mercer Institute, a manual labor school for young boys, in Penfield, Georgia, in 1833.
-When the school was reorganized in 1838 as Mercer University, the academic program that is now the College of Liberal Arts began with the offering of a baccalaureate degree.
+The College of Liberal Arts and Sciences traces its origins to the beginnings of Mercer Institute, a manual labor school for young boys, in Penfield, Georgia, in 1833.
+When the school was reorganized in 1838 as Mercer University, the academic program that is now the College of Liberal Arts and Sciences began with the offering of a baccalaureate degree.
 Since those early years, the College has developed and maintained a strong liberal arts tradition as the central focus of its academic program.

 The College offers bachelor of arts and bachelor of science degrees in a wide range of undergraduate majors.
 Students also have the opportunity to develop individualized programs of study in consultation with their faculty advisor.